FAQs for Tenants

 How much deposit do I need to pay?

-For all properties, we will require the tenant(s) to pay a dilapidations deposit equal to one month’s rent, for both Managed and Let Only tenancies.
+In general, we require tenant(s) to pay a dilapidations deposit equal to one month’s rent, unless special circumstances apply.

 Renting With Us